+[Editor’s note: More consideration is needed for updating the antenna pattern.]

-3.3.2 Track antenna
+2.2.3.2 Track antenna

 The track antenna is a monopulse four-horn fed parabolic dish segment with elevation beamwidth of 1.2 and azimuth beamwidth of 2.4; gain is 38.5 dBi and side lobe levels are more than 20 dB below the main lobe.
 When designated to acquire a target, the antenna executes a limited size raster pattern and goes into track when the target is detected.

-3.4 Planned radiolocation system modifications
+2.2.4 Radiolocation system modifications

 Radar detection of objects at low-elevation angles is being improved by increasing antenna gain on the horizon using existing search waveforms.
 Increased e.i.r.p. levels will be transmitted with the scan beam centred on the horizon as follows: